-These tomatoes have a delicious, sweet, intense flavor.
-I add them to all kinds of dishes, including salads, vegetables, fish, red meat, and cheeses.
+Slow roasted tomatoes boast a more intense flavor than their can be added to all kinds of dishes, including salads, vegetables, fish, red meat, and cheeses.
 You might like to try these in the Salt-Baked Wild Salmon with Tomato Aïoli and Potatoes recipe.–Skye Gyngell

 - Quick Glance

 - Makes 6 to 8 or 1 medium jar

 - 6 to 8 ripe plum tomatoes (about 1 1/4 lbs) (or substitue roma)